-It is important that your child continue to be followed yearly until he reaches maturity.
+It is important that your child continue to be followed yearly by the orthopaedic surgeon until he reaches maturity.
 Recurrence of the deformity is possible, especially during periods of rapid growth.
 Early recognition of a recurring angulation will allow for appropriate treatment before damage to the joint surfaces occurs.